-Our success will depend in part on our ability and the abilities of our licensors to obtain patent protection for our products, methods, processes and other technologies to preserve our trade secrets, and to operate without infringing the proprietary rights of third parties.
-If we or our partners are unable to adequately protect or enforce our intellectual property rights for our products, methods, processes and other technologies, the value of the drug candidates that we license to derive revenue would diminish.
+If we fail to adequately protect or enforce our intellectual property rights or secure rights to patents of others, the value of those rights would diminish our intellectual property rights for our products, methods, processes and other technologies, the value of the drug candidates that we license to derive revenue would diminish.
 Additionally, if our products, methods, processes and other technologies infringe the proprietary rights of other parties, we could incur substantial costs.
 The U.S. Patent and Trademark Office has issued to us a number of U.S. patents for our various inventions and we have in-licensed several patents from various institutions.
 We have filed additional patent applications and provisional patent applications with the U.S. Patent and Trademark Office.
 We have filed a number of corresponding foreign patent applications and intend to file additional foreign and U.S. patent applications, as appropriate.
 We cannot assure you as to: